leo/angefeuert/README.md

 ## Prerequisites

-You will need the following things properly installed on your computer.
+You will need the following libraries installed on your computer:

 * [Git](http://git-scm.com/)
 * [Node.js](http://nodejs.org/) (with npm)